EpicPlayzGames/Marquee-Scroller/README.md

 This program is a basic version of a Marquee Program i am currently developing.

  > This program was built using Java 19.
 This program is still in development and does not have an official release.
 It does work in its current form to use a basic marquee scroller.
-It can be cloned and used via linux console or from your IDE with some configureation.
+It can be cloned and used via linux console or from your IDE with some configuration.
+Credit to sources are required.

  *I AM NOT RESPONSIBLE FOR ANY DAMAGES CAUSED FROM THIS PROGRAM, IT IS STILL UNDER DEVELOPMENT, USE AT YOUR OWN RISK.*